jdbctemplatemapper/jdbctemplatemapper/README.md

   public JdbcTemplateMapper jdbcTemplateMapper(JdbcTemplate jdbcTemplate) {
     return new JdbcTemplateMapper(jdbcTemplate, null, THE_DATABASE_NAME); // catalog name is synonymous to database name for mysql
   }

-  // To access a table in another database (The connection should have the appropriate privileges)
- @Table(name="product", catalog="someotherdatabase")
-  class Product {...}
 ```

 **Oracle**